 Anita Norich

 Anita Norich is Collegiate Professor Emerita at the University of Michigan.
-She is a scholar and translator of Yiddish literature who has written and taught about American Jewish and Yiddish literature and literature of the Holocaust.
-She earned her Ph.D. in Victorian literature from Columbia University and studied Yiddish literature at the YIVO Institute for Jewish Research in New York and the Hebrew University in Jerusalem.
-Norich’s books include: The Homeless Imagination in the Fiction of Israel Joshua Singer; Discovering Exile: Yiddish and Jewish Culture in America During the Holocaust; Writing in Tongues: Translating Yiddish in the 20th Century; and a translation of Kadya Molodovsky’s A Jewish Refugee in America.
-She is also co-editor of Gender and Text in Modern Hebrew and Yiddish Literature; Jewish Literatures and Cultures: Context and Intertext; Languages of Modern Jewish Cultures: Comparative Perspectives.
+She is a scholar, teacher, and translator of Yiddish literature, American Jewish literature, and literature of the Holocaust.
+She earned her PhD in Victorian literature from Columbia University and studied Yiddish literature at the YIVO Institute for Jewish Research in New York and the Hebrew University in Jerusalem.
+Norich translates Yiddish propose by women, including: Kadya Molodovsky’s A Jewish Refugee in America; Chana Blankshteyn's Fear and Other Stories; and Celia Dropkin's Desires.
+She has also written critical studies: The Homeless Imagination in the Fiction of Israel Joshua Singer; Discovering Exile: Yiddish and Jewish Culture in America During the Holocaust; and Writing in Tongues: Translating Yiddish in the 20th Century.

 Articles by this author